 Google My Business Offers Image Dimensions

-Offer posts attract users to your products or services.
-Add catchy titles like ‘Get 20% off on all makeup products’ and set expiry dates similar to event posts.
+Offer posts attract users to products or services.
+Add titles like “Get 20% off” and set expiry dates, similar to event posts.

-The recommended Google My Business offers posts image dimensions are:
+The recommended Google My Business Post Image Size for offers is:

 • Default Size: 1200 x 900 pixels image ratio of 4:3.